intale/trx_ext/README.md

     COMMIT
     ```

 * It may happen that you need to invoke mailer's method inside `trx` block and pass there values that are calculated within the transaction block.
 Normally, you need to extract those values into after-transaction code and invoke mailer after transaction's end.
-Use `on_complete` callback to simplify your code:
+Use `after_commit` callback to simplify your code:

   #### Bad
     ```ruby